nightwishxp/notrenderreact/Publishing.md

 Now that your package is properly configured and all artifacts are committed, it is time to share it with the world.
-Please refer to the [complete instructions for an
+Please refer to the [complete instructions for any questions](https://rurust.github.io/cargo-docs-ru/crates-io.html), but I will try to give a quick overview of the happy path here.

+### Registry

+You will need an account on [crates.io](https://c